Compressed data structures for Heegaard splittings: Details on the implementations of Section

 \section{Details on the implementations of Section \ref{sec: examples and experiments}}

-As mentioned in the main text, several simplifying assumptions were made for the implementation of the examples in Section \ref{sec: examples and experiments}.
+As mentioned in the main text, several simplifying assumptions were made for the implementation of the examples in Section \ref{sec: examples and experiments} and Appendix \ref{sec: genus 2}.
 First and most importantly, we \emph{did not} compute a data structure for the Heegaard diagrams as described in Section \ref{sec: data structure}.
-Instead, we use general cellular embedding $T_g$ given by the fundamental polygons of $\Sigma_g$ \cite{hatcher2002algebraic} to represent the surfaces, which implies that, instead of normal coordinates, we assumed the $\beta$ curves to be given by SLPs $I_T(\beta)$.
-Although this deviates from what was described in this paper, we note that cyclic reducing the SLPs is irrelevant to finding $H_1(M)$ and introduces some unbearable computational cost.
+Instead, we use a general cellular embedding $T_g$ given by the fundamental polygons of $\Sigma_g$ \cite{hatcher2002algebraic} to represent the surfaces, which implies that, instead of normal coordinates, we assume the $\beta$ curves to be given by SLPs $I_T(\beta)$.
+Although this deviates from what was described in this paper, we note that cyclically reducing the SLPs is irrelevant to finding $H_1(M)$ (or $\pi_1(M)$) and introduces some unbearable computational cost.
 We also assumed the Lickorish generators to be edged with respect to $T_g$ and that their intersection sequences are computed only once, say as a preprocessing step, using Lemma \ref{lm: get twins} (in fact, for these experiments, we computed the SLPs by hand).
-Figure \ref{fig: Tg} shows $T_g$, for $g=1$ and $2$, while Table \ref{tb: implementation} indicates the edged and (uncompressed) intersection sequences of the curves involved.
+Figure \ref{fig: Tg} shows $T_g$, for $g=1$ and $2$, while Table \ref{tb: implementation} indicates the edges and (uncompressed) intersection sequences of the curves involved.